-What to get to the heart of this historic town?
-Here's what to see & do in the Charente town famous for its brandy.
+Want to get to the heart of this historic town?
+Fancy a short break in Cognac?
+Here’s what to see & do in the Charente town famous for its brandy.

 Take in two key aspects of Cognac in one go – cognac the drink and the town’s long and colourful history.

 The château de Cognac ( 127 bd Denfert Rochereau; tel + 33 (0)5 45 36 88 88) was the birthplace of FranÃ§ois I, born here in 1494.
 A contemporary of King Henry VIII of England he is considered France’s first Renaissance king.
 He gave the town the right to trade salt using the river, so creating the foundations of its commercial success that was further enhanced when it went into cognac production.

 In 1795, after the Revolution, Baron Jean-Baptiste Otard bought the château and began making cognac, and today the château is home to the cognac firm Otard, who produce the famous cognac Baron Otard.